perlmaster/perlstuff/README.md

-list-table.pl - list the contents of a database table perl-funcs.pl - pler functions cross reference findsub.pl - find where a perl function is defined
+list-table.pl - list the contents of a database table perl-funcs.pl - pler functions cross reference findsub.pl - find where a perl function is defined find-href-tags.pl - extract HREF tag information from a bookmarks file

 the other files in this repository are files that are "required" by the above named scripts